wezm/wezm.net/content/technical/2017/12/a-killer-linux-gui-for-neovim-neovimgtk.md

   <figcaption>Native tabs.</figcaption>
 </figure>

 So if you're a Neovim user on Linux I can certainly recommend you check out NeovimGtk.
 Installation currently requires building from source.
 However for Arch Linux users I have created an [AUR package] for easy installation.

+**Update 1 Jan 2018:** It was pointed out on Reddit that NeovimGtk runs on Windows too, so I changed the title of this post from, "A Killer Linux GUI For
+Neovim: NeovimGtk", to "A Cross Platform GUI For Neovim: NeovimGtk"

+[Comments on Reddit][reddit]

 [kade-vimr]: https://medium.com/@kadek/a-killer-gui-for-neovim-vimr-ce68e4fa1a3b
 [NeovimGtk]: https://github.com/daa84/neovim-gtk